Drupal for large (distributed) development teams and staged

 -

-We didn’t want a tool that locks us completely with Subversion, Git or
+We didn’t want a tool that completely locks us into Subversion, Git or

 any other version control mechanism.
-Of course with serious projects
+Of course we all love version control

 - Environment awareness